oelizondo/learn-git/readme.md

 ###Branching out

 Alright, we have our project rolling, it's time to introduce Branches.
-Branches allows you create a clone of your project under a different name that's not master, and let's you keep working with a different version of the project without contaminating the master branch.
+Branches allow you create a clone of your project under a different name that's not master, and lets you keep working with a different version of the project without contaminating the master branch.
 This is useful when we work with other people.
-Imagine a team of two persons, each branching out from master to his or her own branch and work from there to avoid conflicts with each other.
+Imagine a team of two people, each branching out from master to his or her own branch and work from there to avoid conflicts with each other.

 ####The dev branch

-Before anything else, we need to create a dev branch. the Dev branch allows us to break, refactor, add, and delete as much code as we need before sending it to production, or a *final result*, which almost always is *master*.
+Before anything else, we need to create a dev branch.
+The Dev branch allows us to break, refactor, add, and delete as much code as we need before sending it to production, or a *final result*, which almost always is *master*.
 After all the code has been verified in Dev, we can merge it with master and push it.

 ```console
 $ git checkout -b dev